aeverless/worm/README.md

 }
 ```

-If we want to scan the entire available memory, we would define `available_range` as follows:
+If we were to scan the entire available memory, we would define `available_range` as follows:

 ```cpp
 auto const regions = handle.regions();